Formation of the St Thomas More Circle

 What is the aim of the Action Plan?

 The Union’s success in providing a clear voice in Parliament (and more widely) for Catholics is limited by critical resources.
 In order to truly succeed for Catholics in the country, the Union must be able to draw on not only our professionals and experts who give so much on a voluntary basis but also on the services of paid specialists.
-In fact, apart from our part-time Director, all our expertise is received pro bono.

 This is something of which to be proud and it indicates the esteem that our current and recent Chairmen and Presidents are held in.
 However, in the Public Square today, we are faced with campaigning opponents taking the form of organised political and ideological pressure groups which are well funded and mobilised.
 In order to have any chance of achieving real influence we will need to recruit three members of staff as follows: